lowrycito/handbook/pages/study-manual-general-handbook-9-relief-society.md

 is to save souls and relieve suffering.
 He stated that the Church of Jesus Christ was not fully organized until the sisters were so organized.

-Members of Relief Society work together to help accomplish the work of salvation and exaltation.
+Members of Relief Society work together to help accomplish God’s work of salvation and exaltation.
 They serve others, fulfill covenant responsibilities, build unity, and learn and live doctrine.